fbpx

 Although it’s only 2 miles to Little Lameshur, the closest sandy beach to Yawzi Point, the drive takes about 20 minutes due to the rough terrain, so proceed with caution.
 Once you arrive at Little Lameshur, you should find plenty of parking, which is rare during peak season.
 The beach itself is typically quiet and uncrowded.

 There is a short trail called Yawzi Point trail to the left of the beach that has an access point for snorkeling the tiny peninsula.
 You can either swim from Little Lameshur beach to the Point or walk the Yawzi Point trail and take the short spur left of the trail to shorten swimming distance.
-Yawzi Point often has moderate waves therefore can be a difficult swim, so again proceed with caution here.
+Yawzi Point often has moderate waves and can be a difficult swim, so again proceed with caution here.

 Exploring St. John's Yawzi Point 4